Olivier-Boudeville/OSDL-Orge/src/code/servers/doc/OrgeServers.rst

 _____________________________

-Apart the administration tasks already mentioned (network configuration, system updates, etc.), no root access is strictly needed to set-up or run an Orge server.
-For example, Orge servers can run in non-privileged ports.
+Apart for the administration tasks already mentioned (network configuration, system updates, etc.), no root access is strictly needed to set-up or run an Orge server.
+For example, Orge servers can run on non-privileged ports.

 For manageability as well as security reasons, creating user and group that are Orge-specific is strongly recommended.

 This can be done that way::

-	> adduser --system --group orge
+	$ adduser --system --group orge
 	Adding system user `orge' (UID 107) ...
 	Adding new group `orge' (GID 107) ...
 	Adding new user `orge' (UID 107) with group `orge' ...
 	Creating home directory `/home/orge' ...

 Some checking can be made::

-	> id orge
+	$ id orge
 	uid=107(orge) gid=107(orge) groups=107(orge)

-	> grep orge /etc/passwd
+	$ grep orge /etc/passwd
 	orge:x:107:107::/home/orge:/bin/false

-	> grep orge /etc/shadow
+	$ grep orge /etc/shadow
 	orge:!:14031:0:99999:7:::

-	> tree /home/orge/
+	$ tree /home/orge/
 	/home/orge/

 	0 directories, 0 files

 This setting forbids login with the ``orge`` user and access to a shell by using ``su``.

 As nevertheless it may be convenient to be logged as ``orge``, one can issue ``chsh orge`` to specify a real shell or use directly ``adduser`` with the ``--shell`` option.
 This way, ``root`` (only) can switch, once logged, to the ``orge`` user.
 The recommended way is to use, from ``root``, ``su orge`` rather than ``su - orge``, to ensure any shell configuration file (ex: ``/home/orge/.bashrc``) will be parsed.